Citizen consultation on waste policy Zoetermeer

 Meetings

 On April 4, 2024, the Citizens' Consultation meetings began.
-Below are the videos about the 5 meetings.
+Below are the videos of the 5 meetings.

 The municipality believes it is important that the voice of Zoetermeerders is reflected in the plans we make.
 For example, on a topic such as waste policy where it is sometimes difficult to make a joint choice.
 This is why we want to hear the opinions and ideas of different Zoetermeerders .

 Everyone has waste and thus has experience in this area.
 Everyone also has an opinion on how waste is collected.
-A referendum on the Waste Policy Plan was held in Zoetermeer in 2022.
+In 2022, a referendum was held in Zoetermeer on the Waste Policy Plan.
 The result of the referendum indicated that there was no majority for this plan.
 Now we ask the citizens' council to indicate which conditions the waste policy should meet.
-This will take into account: ease of collection for both citizens and the collection service, hygiene, costs, quality and method of waste separation, amount of residual waste collected per inhabitant and laws and regulations.
+These conditions include: ease of collection for both citizens and the collection service, hygiene, costs, quality and method of waste separation, amount of residual waste collected per inhabitant and legislation and regulations.

 Who were on the civic council?